Hakber134/Portfolio/README.md

-This is a portfolio website I created using the MongoDB, ExpressJS, ReactJS, and NodeJS (MERN) tech stack to show a bit more of who I am and display my projects as I work on them. plan to continually update this website with time, and also incorporate further features.
+This is a portfolio website I created using the MongoDB, ExpressJS, ReactJS, and NodeJS (MERN) tech stack to show a bit more of who I am and display my projects as I work on them.
+I plan to continually update this website with time, and also incorporate further features.

 # Getting Started with Create React App